BSData/horus-heresy/README.md

 __Okay, nice project.
 Is it actually working?__ _I just want those files..._

 Yeah!
 We have it hosted on AppSpot.
-Take a look: [BattleScribe Data on Appspot][http://battlescribedata.appspot.com/#/repo/horus-heresy]
+Take a look: [The Horus Heresy at BattleScribe Data on Appspot](http://battlescribedata.appspot.com/#/repo/horus-heresy)

 ##Standards##
 ###References###